gregjd/gregjd.github.io/blog/index.md

 This blog will cover a variety of topics that come to mind, including transportation, cities, parks and public lands, government, design, tech, geography, and education.

+Also, [check out](https://sunlightfoundation.com/author/gjordandetamore/) my blog posts written for work at the Sunlight Foundation.

 <br>

 ## All posts